nagendertank/react-microservice-app/README.md

-# react-classname-prefix-loader
+# react-classname-prefix-with-lookup
-A Webpack loader that prefixes classes with custom prefix in React components
+A Webpack loader that prefixes classes with custom prefix in React components.
+You can use lookup css files and if class presents then only it will update with prefix.

 MyComponent.js